jphall663/gai_risk_management/README.md

 # Generative AI Risk Management Resources

 **TL; DR**:
-- This repository contains resources to assist in the creation of technical standards or procedures for organizational AI governance policies, with a strong focus on generative AI (GAI).
+- This repository contains resources to assist in the creation of technical goverance standards or procedures for organizational AI governance policies, with a strong focus on generative AI (GAI).
 - This information must be combined with a higher-level governance approach as described in, e.g., [The Interagency Guidance on Model Risk Management](https://www.federalreserve.gov/supervisionreg/srletters/sr1107a1.pdf) or the [NIST AI RMF Govern Function](https://airc.nist.gov/AI_RMF_Knowledge_Base/Playbook/Govern).
 - The information below is aligned with [DRAFT NIST 600-1 AI RMF Generative AI Profile](https://airc.nist.gov/docs/NIST.AI.600-1.GenAI-Profile.ipd.pdf).
 - For non-commercial use.
 For commercial support please reach out to `info@hallresearch.ai`.